-In Accords, Thomas Hauert continues his research on body and movement, focusing more specifically on the relationship between dance and music.
-Dance and music are parts of a classic combination, perhaps even the very first one.
-Anyone watching Accords might think that they are seeing a choreography written to music, because ZOO’s dancers attempt to come as close as possible to the precision found therein.
-Yet the process of creating movement turns out to be radically different here.
-It involves a “democratic” process, based on individual freedom and permanent attention being paid to others: a process aimed at obtaining a choreographic complexity beyond that of a written piece.
+In Accords, ZOO/Thomas Hauert continues his research with body and movement, focusing more specifically on the relationship between dance and music.
+Accords is a choreographic composition that one experiences like a musical arrangement.
+The dancers “graft” themselves onto musical pieces, playing their bodies like instruments, and rendering the music “visible” through a complex network of individual and supra-individual actions and reactions.
+The dynamics, harmonies, melodies, and counterpoints, and even the sensual experience of musical interpretation are translated, amplified, or redirected through the body.
+The audience might think that they are watching choreography set to music.
+Nevertheless, the process of creating movement – improvised – proves here to be radically different.
+It’s a “democratic” process based on individual freedom and fixed attention to the other.
+A process that aims to achieve a choreographic complexity that far surpasses that of a set work.
 Thomas Hauert chooses to rely on the intuitive intelligence of the body and the group.